 Names and identifying details have been changed to protect client privacy.
 Published with written consent.

 When Sarah first contacted MindVista, she hadn't walked into her office in three weeks.
-She was a senior marketing executive at a Fortune 500 firm, and during a recent quarterly board presentation her hands had shaken so badly she couldn't hold her notes.
+She was a senior marketing executive at a firm, and during a recent quarterly board presentation her hands had shaken so badly she couldn't hold her notes.
 Her voice went somewhere she couldn't reach.
 She left the meeting early, told her manager it was food poisoning, and spent the next month hiding behind a home-office screen, dreading every calendar notification.

 The Presenting Concern

-By the time Sarah booked her first session, the anxiety had spread well beyond the workplace.
+By the time the client booked her first session, the anxiety had spread well beyond the workplace.
 She was turning down dinners with friends, sleeping in broken patches, and living with what she called "a constant hum of dread."
 Her family doctor had already ruled out any cardiovascular cause and gently pointed her toward therapy before considering medication.

 At intake she scored 18 on the GAD-7, placing her squarely in the severe range for generalized anxiety, and she was reporting three or more panic attacks per week.
 Sarah came from what she described as a high-achieving family "where weakness wasn't an option," and this was the first time in her life she had reached out for mental health support.